lucyellu/inkception-3d/README.md

 This tool is meant to assist in letter or character detection.

-User can input chracters into each cell which then updates dynamically for each instance of that symbol.
+User can input characters into each cell which then updates dynamically for each instance of that symbol.
 So if you decide that an epsilon should actually be a theta, you can update all instances of that symbol.

 Click on 'Copy' to print the row or entire grid to output which you can then paste into othe Greek word detector.